juzkiddin/SmartPlug/README.md

 }

 ```
-* The `setup()` function that is used to initialise the NodeMCU and set all the Relay pins as output.
+* The `setup()` function is used to initialise the NodeMCU and set all the Relay pins as output.
 Then the next step is to initialise the WiFi of NodeMCU.
 Here we use the WifiManager Library.
 Once the NodeMCU is turned on the WiFiManager gets activated.
-After you have uploaded the code open the serial monitor by pressing `CTRL+SHIFT+M` in the arduino window you would get a popup like this
+After you have uploaded the code open the serial monitor by pressing `CTRL+SHIFT+M` in the Arduino window you would get a popup like this

 ![image](https://github.com/juzkiddin/SmartPlug/blob/main/Images/SerialMonitor1.png)